 Tequila is a spirit that is made exclusively from a specific agave plant, the blue agave or Agave Tequilana Weber.
 It is only produced in the region of western Mexico around the town of Santiago de Tequila, Jalisco, about 40 miles (65 km) northwest of Guadalajara.
-Over 90,000 acres of blue agave are under cultivation in this region of Mexico, which is now a UNESCO World Heritage Site.
+Over 90,000 acres of blue agave is under cultivation in this region of Mexico, which is now a UNESCO World Heritage Site.

 Tequila has become a national symbol of Mexico, and although it may have earned its popularity among the spring-breaker crowd and those looking to get drunk fast, premium mezcals and tequilas also appeal to those with more discriminating tastes.
 The highest quality tequilas have 100% agave printed on the label - this means that no other sugars have been added.